Respecting children as sovereign, equal members is a step towards recognizing their voices in defining their best interest as participants.

 - A two-page updated CV in the prescribed format

 - A sample of your published or unpublished paper/article or any documentation done on a related theme.

 - Names, phone numbers and email addresses of two referees willing to furnish a reference for you.

-Selected fellows will participate in an Initial workshop to share research plans and gain from the collective experience closer to December 2015.
+Shortlisted Fellows will make themselves available for a video call with the NCRRF selection Committee.
+Selected fellows will participate in an Initial workshop to share research plans and gain from the collective experience closer to November 2018.
 A jury of 5 selection committee members will mentor fellows in their research journey.
-Fellows will attend an interim workshop, a post data collection session and Annual sharing workshop at the closure of their fellowship.
+Fellows will also attend an interim workshop and an Annual sharing workshop at the closure of their fellowship.
 CRY will sponsor travel, boarding and lodging for all these meetings.
 Short-listed applicants will have opportunity to share their ideas and future plans, in conversation with members of the CRY assessment team.

 Last Date for receiving applications is 30th September, 2018.